iZaL/insta-snap/readme.md

  - Build Android Version
  - Implement Cache

- PR's are Welcome, let's build something nice and contribute to the community and for newbies
+ PR's are Welcome, let's build something nice and contribute to the community

 ### Note: Tcomb-form-native will throw error when hot reloading is enabled.